 How to get there:

-Flying: Delta, United, American and USAir serve Grand Junction, Colorado, about 100 miles east of Green River.
+Flying: Delta, United, and American serve Grand Junction, Colorado, about 100 miles east of Green River.
 Transportation is available between Grand Junction and Green River by renting a car or by chartering a flight with Redtail Aviation (435/259-7421).
 Ground transportation in Green River should be arranged with your motel, (the River Terrace has been accommodating in the past).